What is a mechanics lien?

 With that said, filing a lien is a very serious step and should not be taken lightly.
 A contractor will need to first look toward talking through a dispute or payment and see if an agreement can be made.
 Most disputes are caused by communication issues and not due to bad intent.
 However, if a diplomatic resolution cannot be found a lien should be used as a last resort to get paid.

-Any contractor or laborer who has provided a permanent improvement to the property has lien rights if they are not paid.
+Any contractor or laborer who has provided a permanent improvement to the property has lien rights if they are not paid and can file a mechanic’s lien form.
 It’s important to note that if a trade requires licensure, any unlicensed contractor will not have lien rights and cannot place a lien on a property.
 In addition a mechanics lien will only apply to private properties.
 If working on a public property a bond claim will most likely be used instead of a lien.

-If filing a lien it’s crucial that you know your state’s laws and regulations as it relates to the lien process.
+As a lien claimant, it’s crucial that you know your state’s mechanic’s lien laws.
 Each state has different timelines, requirements, and procedures.
 In addition the process and rules will vary depending on the state, project, and role that you have in the project.
 General contractors, subcontractors, suppliers, and laborers all have different rules and requirements in regards to filing and handling liens.
-So it’s important to know your state’s requirements.
+So it’s important to know your state’s requirements before staring construction projects.

 The lien process is usually broken down into 4 steps: